2014 Colchester murders: Trial and sentencing

 At the Old Bailey, the following January, his name not disclosed to the public for reasons of age, he denied two charges of murder and possessing an illegal weapon, but admitted to two charges of manslaughter on the grounds of diminished responsibility.
 Fairweather claimed to have psychosis, which was not found by a court psychiatrist.
 Fairweather was found unanimously guilty by the jury on 22 April 2016, and was to be sentenced a week later, with Judge Robin Spencer, QC, saying that the minimum sentence would be 12 years.

 After the conviction, Attfield's mother Julie decried Fairweather as a "monster", condemning his cruelty to her son.

 On 29 April 2016, Fairweather was sentenced to life imprisonment with a minimum of 27 years.
-Fairweather tried to appeal the sentence in September on the grounds of his age, but this was rejected as it was deemed that the judge was aware of both.
+Fairweather tried to appeal the sentence in September on the grounds of his age, but this was rejected as it was deemed that the judge was aware of both his age and the abnormality of his mental function.